lukasbongartz/lukasbongartz.github.io/_projects/1_project.md

 The key point is that the block updates are independent from one another, which allows us to paralllize.

-To model the aggregation, we initilize the grid with a (fixed) seed in the center and randomly distributied (free) particles in a given density.
+To model aggregation, we initilize the grid with a (fixed) seed in the center and randomly distributied (free) particles in a given density.
 The update rules are quite simple:

 {% highlight text %}
 1. For each free particle: